 Instead, in Pragli, you can see if someone's available and, if so, immediately talk it out.

-First, Pragli provides donuts to automatically show presence.
+When the door is open, Pragli provides donuts to automatically show presence.
 Donuts get thinner when teammates haven't interacted with their computer via keyboard/mouse interaction for a while.
+It marks you as idle after 10 minutes of inactivity.

 Second, Pragli has quick, manual status updates.